-Winch's book was not only helpful; it was positively entertaining.
-His stories are memorable as well as hysterically funny, perhaps because, in addition to being a psychotherapist, Winch moonlights as a stand-up comic.
+Winch's book is not only helpful; it's positively entertaining.
+His stories are memorable as well as funny, perhaps because, in addition to being a psychotherapist, Winch moonlights as a stand-up comic.
 It's rare that I can say that I chuckled my way through a self-help book, but I did through this one.
 My only quibble: I would have preferred a few more assertive phrases and scripts to try out.

 So, how many complainers does it take to change the world?
-One complainer could be an anomaly.
-Two complainers could be a coincidence.
-But three complainers constitute a trend.
-That's good news!
-If you have two good friends, the three of you have enough leverage to move the world—or a piece of it anyway.
+One could be an anomaly.
+Two could be a coincidence.
+But three constitute a trend.
+That's good news: If you have two good friends, the three of you have enough leverage to move the world—or a piece of it anyway.
 And if you need a little "complaining therapy" first, I highly recommend The Squeaky Wheel.

 © Meg Selig